 Always bring Almond meal or flour to room temperature before baking with it.
 If you use it cold, it’ll absorb more of the liquid and your batter will be thicker than it should be.
 And remember, because it’s made from almonds, it can go rancid, so keep track of when you opened the bag.

-This year I decided to create a super easy and delicious Paleo muffin for MMM.
-Gluten-Free Double Chocolate Muffins!
+This year I decided to create a super easy and delicious grain-free chocolate muffin for MMM – named Gluten-Free Double Chocolate Muffins!
 I wanted to bake up something that would accommodate several dietary restrictions and still deliver an outstanding flavor and pleasing texture.
 The first thing I thought of was chocolate.
 How can you go wrong with chocolate?

 Do you like simple, chocolatey muffins that are healthy too?
 Then you’ll love these Gluten-Free Double Chocolate Muffins.
 They don’t get any simpler than this.
 There’s a video showing you how easy they are to make.

 I am happy to say these muffins are bursting with chocolate flavors making everyone in my house mmm and yummm as we selfishly devoured them (no, seriously, we didn’t share with anyone).
 These muffins are fluffy, tender, and perfectly palate-pleasing.